icapps/coding-guidelines/Android/README.md

 ```

-## Use Spaces for Indentation
+## Use Tabs for Indentation

-We use 4 space indents for blocks.
+We use 1 tab indents for blocks.
 We never use tabs.
 When in doubt, be consistent with code around you.

-We use 8 space indents for line wraps, including function calls and assignments.
+We use 2 tabs indents for line wraps, including function calls and assignments.
 For example, this is correct:
 ```
 Instrument i =
         someLongExpression(that, wouldNotFit, on, one, line);